 Within your storyboard, sketch the key visual elements for each scene.
 Underneath each scene, provide a brief description of the above sketch and jot down ideas for the accompanying narration and sound effects.
 At this time, it's also advisable to record a draft of your narration to ensure that the time allotted for each scene is sufficient.

 Remember, you are teaching a complex subject to your audience.
 Speak in a way that your own peers could understand and pace your narration so that audiences can listen and follow along.
 Incorporate some pauses in your narration; after you introduce each key concept to your viewers, they will need time to process the information.
 You can share your storyboard with other students to get feedback and to make revisions.

 Create the visuals for your video

 You have complete freedom for the visual style.
 Create animations, graphics, film footage – whatever venue illustrates your story the best.
 The scoring rubric allots points for originality and creativity.
 Higher point scores will be awarded for self-created visuals, lower scores for graphics downloaded from other websites.

 There are only 2 requirements:

-You will be uploading and sharing your video through YouTube, so the optimal composition size should be 1280px by 720px (HDTV 720).
+Use any video editor available to you to edit your video together.
+Examples of video editors are provided on the Resources page.
+You will be uploading and sharing your video through YouTube, so the optimal composition size is 1280px by 720px (HD 720p).

-The storytelling part should not be longer than 2 minutes.
-On top of that, you should include credits section including the following components:
+The storytelling part should be no longer than 2 minutes.
+To conclude your video, create a credits section including the following components:

-- The names of each team member and the name of the team advisor
+- Names of each member of your team and the name of your team advisor

 - The PDB-101 branding slide